 It is reliable, and is capable of handling more than a thousand concurrent calls.
 It is also flexible, and can be used inside of a virtual machine.

-Border Elements is a very powerful Session Border Controller.
+Border Elements is our programmable Session Border Controller.
 This software implementation runs as a Windows Service and accesses a SQL Server database for making call routing decisions.
 You can quickly and easily set up Border Elements and unlock all of it’s features.
-For more information about Border Elements, features and applications, see the article What is Border Elements.
+For more information about Border Elements, features and applications, see the article Border Elements – Our Powerful Session Border Controller (SBC).

 HMP Elements is licensed per port.
 One port can be considered as an equivalent to a single telephone line.
 If you are licensed for 500 ports, you may make 500 concurrent calls.

 The phone number that the call was received on.